Home » Recipes » Appetizers » Dips » Chile Con Queso Dip

 a tortilla chip being dipped into chile con queso dip.

-I could honestly live on queso alone!
-It is the perfect snack and always cheers me up after a bad day.
-It is cheesy, spicy, and totally addictive.
+I could honestly live on dips alone!
+From Cheeseburger Dip, to hot crab rangoon dip, to Philly Cheesesteak dip it is the perfect snack and always cheers me up after a bad day.
+It is cheesy, spicy, and totally addictive. cheese, easy,

 Why This Queso Recipe Is the Best